leif-behrens/wiki-portfolio/home-lab/Services/Wiki/HTTPS.md

 	- "127.0.0.1:3000:3000"
 ```

-This way the container is only available from localhost e.g. the Raspberry Pi itself.
+This change ensures the container is only accessible from `localhost`, i.e., only by the Raspberry Pi itself, and not directly from the network.

+## Conclusion
+With this setup, all traffic to Wiki.js is now encrypted, and the service is only exposed via Nginx on port 4000 using HTTPS.